Omar Mohamed El-Sayed Fikri

 Omar Mohamed El-Sayed Fikri (Arabic: عمر محمد السيد فكري) is an Egyptian writer and astronomer, born in Giza Governorate in 1965.
-He received a bachelor's degree in astronomy from the Faculty of Science at Cairo University in 1987, and a master's degree in astronomy from the Faculty of Science at Cairo University in 1992, then a Ph.D. in astrophysics from the Faculty of Science at the University of Alexandria in 2006.
+He received a bachelor's degree in astronomy from the Faculty of Science at Cairo University in 1987, and a master's degree in astronomy from the Faculty of Science at Cairo University in 1992, then a PhD in astrophysics from the Faculty of Science at the University of Alexandria in 2006.
 Omar Fikri worked at the Halwan Observatory, then at the Kuwait Planetarium Science Center (PSC).
 He is currently the head of the Planetarium Theater Department at the Bibliotheca Alexandrina.

 He is a member of the Arab Union for Astronomy and Space Sciences, the International Federation of Planetariums, and Vice President of the Egyptian Society of Astronomy.
 He has participated in numerous scientific conferences and published literary and scientific articles in a number of local and Arab journals and newspapers.
 Such as the monthly Galaxy Magazine (Arabic: Al-Majarra), which is issued by the Kuwait Scientific Club, and the Science Planet magazine (Arabic: kawkab aleilm), which is issued every quarter by the Bibliotheca Alexandria.
 He has also published some literature, ranging from adult literature to children's literature.